hl7au/au-fhir-core/input/pagecontent/general-guidance.md

 ### Implementation Guide Approach
 AU Core promotes interoperability and adoption through common implementation and provides the basis for further implementation guide development for specific use cases.

-AU Core uses [AU Base representations as the base layer](relationship.html#relationship-to-hl7-au-base), where available, as the basis for the FHIR structures and describes the minimum expectations for support for systems in Australia across use cases across jurisdictions, organisations, and digital health initiatives nationwide.
+AU Core uses [AU Base representations as the base layer](relationship.html#relationship-to-hl7-au-base), where available, as the basis for AU Core FHIR structures and describes the minimum expectations for support for systems in Australia across use cases, jurisdictions, organisations, and digital health initiatives nationwide.

 AU Core defines the data model and RESTful API interactions that set minimum expectations for a system to record, update, search, and retrieve core digital health and administrative information.